marcwiest/helixcss/README.md

 # HelixCSS

-A lean SCSS library and CSS base.
+**Version:** 1.0

+## About

 HelixCSS primary goal is to give structure to your website or application and leave the design decisions to you.

 ## Documentation